-There are so many ways to do-it-yourself when it comes to marketing your business today - from social media and pay-per-click advertising to e-newsletters and events.
-However, cost-effective marketing is about testing and fine-tuning; and getting a measurable return on the time and money you spend on marketing.
+There are so many ways to do it yourself when it comes to marketing your small business - from social media and pay-per-click advertising to e-newsletters and events.
+But any marketing activity takes time - and for the cash-strapped small business owner, time is money

 Take a disciplined approach

 It's tempting, when you don't have a big budget for marketing, to simply try anything and everything, on the basis that any effort is better than nothing.
 But lack of budget is not an excuse for scattergun marketing.
 Anything you do can and should be planned and measured.

 So-called "free" marketing methods - such as social media - must be approached with discipline.
 That means you need to set objectives, monitor how much time you spend, and measure results.
 Thanks to analytics software, this is easy to do.